iov-one/weave/docs/design/overview.rst

 Guiding Design Principles
 -------------------------

-Before we get into the strucutre of the application, there are a few design principles for weave (but also tendermint apps in general) that we must keep in mind.
+Before we get into the structure of the application, there are a few design principles for weave (but also tendermint apps in general) that we must keep in mind.
 If you are coming from developing web servers or microservices, some of these are counter-intuitive.